theQRL/hyperion/docs/structure-of-a-contract.rst

 Structure of a Contract
 ***********************

-Contracts in Solidity are similar to classes in object-oriented languages.
+Contracts in Hyperion are similar to classes in object-oriented languages.
 Each contract can contain declarations of :ref:`structure-state-variables`, :ref:`structure-functions`, :ref:`structure-function-modifiers`, :ref:`structure-events`, :ref:`structure-errors`, :ref:`structure-struct-types` and :ref:`structure-enum-types`.
 Furthermore, contracts can inherit from other contracts.